-Pandel (hydrocortisone probutate cream) Cream contains hydrocortisone probutate, a synthetic adrenocorticosteroid, for dermatologic use.
+PANDEL (hydrocortisone probutate) Cream, 0.1% contains hydrocortisone probutate, a synthetic corticosteroid.
 The topical corticosteroids constitute a class of primarily synthetic steroids used as anti-inflammatory and anti-pruritic agents.

 Hydrocortisone probutate is a tasteless and odorless white crystalline powder practically insoluble in hexane or water, slightly soluble in ether, and very soluble in dichloromethane, methanol and acetone.
 Chemically, it is 11β,17,21-trihydroxypregn-4-ene-3,20-dione 17-butyrate 21-propionate.
 The structural formula is: